 You can be involved at any level of the charity's work, from those requiring specialist skills to others where energy and enthusiasm are the only qualifications.

-We welcome volunteer applications from people of all cultures, abilities and walks of life, who are over the age of eighteen.
+We welcome volunteer applications from people of all cultures, abilities, walks of life and those able to offer peer support from lived experiences, who are over the age of eighteen.
 You just need a positive and non-judgemental attitude towards homeless people.

 For the Lighthouse and Learn4Life programme we ask for a regular commitment of 3 hours and that volunteers work in line with our policies and in support of our aims and ethos.
 There are no minimum hours requested for the Nightstop Project.